 We do not sell, and have never sold, information that identifies who you are to anyone.
 This includes your Internet usage information, video usage information, or call detail information.

-We share personal information with others when it’s needed to provide you with our Services.
+We share personal information with others when it’s needed to provide you with our Services, including credit reporting agencies.
 We also share personal information with others: